theacodes/kicanvas/README.md

 In general, please check the [GitHub issues] page before filing new issues.
 Some high-level things that we know won't work:

-- Any KiCAD 5 files, KiCanvas can only parse files from KiCAD 6 and later.
+- Any KiCad 5 files, KiCanvas can only parse files from KiCad 6 and later.
-- Some KiCAD 7 features might not be fully implemented, such as custom fonts in schematics.
+- Some KiCad 7 features might not be fully implemented, such as custom fonts in schematics.
 - Browsers other than desktop Chrome, Firefox, and Safari may run into issues, as we aren't currently running automated tests against other browsers.
 We welcome issues related to browser compatibility, just make sure it hasn't already been reported.

 [GitHub issues]: https://github.com/theacodes/kicanvas/issues